-- A. The Administrator shall ensure that the vegetation conservation goals and policies of the Sumas Shoreline Management Master Program are implemented through the protective measures associated with the Natural shoreline environment designation and the river, stream and wetland buffers applicable throughout the City.
+- A. The Administrator shall ensure that the vegetation conservation goals and policies of the Nooksack Shoreline Management Master Program are implemented through the protective measures associated with the Natural shoreline environment designation and river, stream and wetland buffers applicable throughout the City.
 All developments and activities within or adjacent to an area designated Natural or within applicable buffers shall conform to the applicable vegetation conservation requirements set forth in this Chapter. - B. Except where specifically authorized through this Master Program, the clearing of vegetation within designated vegetation conservation areas is prohibited. - C. Where authorized through this Program, the clearing of vegetation shall be limited to the minimum necessary to accommodate approved shoreline development. - D. Removal of noxious weeds and/or invasive species shall be allowed when incorporated into a vegetation management plan designed to facilitate establishment of a stable community of native plants. - E. Vegetation conservation requirements shall not apply to the removal of hazard trees, provided that any authorized removal of hazard trees shall include a condition that mitigation will be provided to ensure no net loss of shoreline ecological functions.
-The Administrator shall review requests for removal of hazard trees and, where deemed necessary, may require the Applicant to submit: 1) a review by a qualified arborist to determine the level of hazard and the minimum removal necessary to reduce the risk to within acceptable levels; and/or 2) a site assessment / mitigation plan addressing mitigation necessary to ensure no net loss of ecological function. - F. The clearing of vegetation within a vegetation conservation area to establish a view corridor shall require approval of a conditional use permit. - G. For water-oriented uses, the clearing of vegetation within vegetation conservation areas may be allowed, on the condition that the development does not result in a net loss of ecological function. - H. For non-water-oriented uses, no disturbance of land or vegetation shall be permitted within a vegetation conservation area, unless part of a low-impact use, such as a pedestrian trail or an environmental restoration or enhancement project, that does not significantly decrease ecological functions and ecosystem-wide processes, and results in no net loss of ecological functions.
+The Administrator shall review requests for removal of hazard trees and, where deemed necessary, may require the Applicant to submit: 1) a review by a qualified arborist to determine the level of hazard and the minimum removal necessary to reduce the risk to within acceptable levels; and/or 2) a site assessment / mitigation plan addressing mitigation necessary to ensure no net loss of ecological function.

-15.04.510 Views and Aesthetics.
+F. The clearing of vegetation within a vegetation conservation area to establish a view corridor shall require approval of a conditional use permit.

-- A. Opportunities for providing and maintaining views of the shoreline shall be provided consistent with the public access provisions set forth in Section 15.04.490 of this Chapter. - B. Developments that substantially interfere with the public's opportunity to enjoy views of the shoreline are prohibited.
+16.04.510 Views and Aesthetics.

-- C. The following guidelines shall be used by the Administrator in reviewing developments potentially affecting views and aesthetics. - 1.
+- A. Opportunities for providing and maintaining views of the shoreline shall be provided consistent with the public access provisions set forth in Section 16.04.490 of this Chapter. - B. Developments that substantially interfere with the public's opportunity to enjoy views of the shoreline are prohibited. - C. The following guidelines shall be used by the Administrator in reviewing developments potentially affecting views and aesthetics. - 1.
 Where commercial, industrial, mixed use, multi family and/or multi lot developments are proposed, primary structures should provide for reasonable view corridors between buildings. - 2.
 Buildings should incorporate architectural and design features that reduce scale such as setbacks, pitched roofs, offsets, angled facets, and recesses. - 3.
 Building surfaces on or adjacent to the water should employ materials that minimize reflected light and that do not detract from the surrounding area. - 4.
 Building mechanical equipment should be incorporated into building architectural features to the maximum extent possible.
 Where mechanical equipment cannot be incorporated into architectural features, a visual screen shall be provided consistent with building exterior materials that obstructs views of such equipment. - D. The creation or maintenance of views and view corridors shall not result in a net loss of shoreline ecological function.
 The Administrator may require the Applicant to submit a site assessment / mitigation plan addressing proposed clearing of vegetation to ensure no net loss of shoreline ecological function.

-15.04.520 Water Quality and Stormwater.
+16.04.520 Water Quality and Stormwater.